markrhacker/EveIntro/EveIntro.md

 Try some of the following:

-how many controls?
+``how many controls?``

-Presents you with nice
+Presents you with nice table - which you can save as another card

 More 'programmitic'

-count control
+``count control``

 Give a simple card, with the count.
 You can dismiss it, or save (add) it as a card for future referance.

-count control amazon
+``count control amazon``

 Will count all the control engineers with amazon knowledge.
+So it trys to understand both your cards and propertries, with thoses card.

-control amazon lists them - then they are just a click away
+``control amazon`` lists them - then they are just a click away

+Think google for your data.

 ## REPL
 Eve also has REPL, Read–eval–print loop, system for the more adveture and allows you to driver deeper.